|k. The Slime Wall

 P1: Climb up the easy face straight up to a tree with rappel slings; may not have as much protection as you'd like (5.3).

-P1 and P2 can be easily combined.
+P1 and P2 can be combined, with attention to rope drag.

 Rappel from a tree at the cliff top (2x 60m).
 It's possible to toprope the face to the right of the route, at about the same grade and enjoyability.